Irritable Bowel Syndrome (IBS)

 IBS Singapore

-IBS (irritable bowel syndrome) - not to be confused with IBD - is a common chronic disorder affecting the large intestine, with no known cause.
-It is a functional disorder manifesting with symptoms such as abdominal cramps/pain, bloating, constipation and/or diarrhoea, but the symptoms may vary depending on the subtype of IBS and its severity.
+IBS (irritable bowel syndrome), not to be confused with IBD (inflammatory bowel disease), is a common chronic disorder affecting the large intestine, with no known cause.
+It is a functional disorder manifesting with symptoms such as abdominal cramps or pain, bloating, constipation and/or diarrhoea, but the symptoms may vary depending on the subtype of IBS and its severity.

 Treatment largely revolves around minimising and managing IBS symptoms.
 Most people do not develop severe IBS and are able to cope by managing their diet, lifestyles or stress levels.
 More severe IBS may be treated with certain medications.
-If you do experience IBS symptoms, it is important to get it checked as it may be suggestive of more serious conditions.
+If you do experience any irritable bowel syndrome symptoms, it is important to seek medical attention as it may be indicative of a more serious condition.

 What are the symptoms of IBS?

-The signs and symptoms of IBS are generally chronic.
-These vary from person to person, and one’s pattern of symptoms may even change over time.
-The most common symptoms are:
+Irritable bowel syndrome is usually a life-long condition with persistent signs and symptoms.
+These symptoms can vary from person to person, and one’s pattern of symptoms may even change over time.
+The most common IBS symptoms are:

 • Abdominal cramps, pain or discomfort, often associated with bowel movements

-• Increased frequency of bowel movements or passing gas
+• Increased frequency of bowel movements or flatulence (passing gas)

 • Bloating

-The list of symptoms is non-exhaustive, and a person living with IBS may have a few or all of these, depending on the severity.
-The diagnosis of IBS should be made by a doctor, and we’ll explain how it’s diagnosed further below.
+The list of symptoms, however, is non-exhaustive, and a person living with IBS may have a few or all of these, depending on the severity of their condition.

 Can dairy cause IBS?